 Correct driver settings make a big difference.
 Always check the printer driver before printing.

-Paper type Choose laser printer paper or photo paper specifically made for laser printers.
+- Paper type: Choose laser printer paper or photo paper specifically made for laser printers.
 Never use paper designed for inkjet printers because it can melt inside the printer.

 | Setting | Recommended Choice |